ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 ### Objective:

-play with existing code and make a foundation for the following coding
+to play with existing code https://github.com/tobywise/aversive_state_reactivation because it can inform me code grammars analysing MEG data and it will make a foundation for my following coding

 ### Results: